Wisdom Teeth Extractions

 Not all wisdom teeth have to be removed.
 In some cases, there is sufficient room and wisdom teeth are able to erupt and function normally.
 In other cases, they remain buried in bone and are unlikely to erupt.
-And still in other cases, the wisdom teeth never develop.
+And still, in other cases, the wisdom teeth never develop.

 The most common wisdom tooth that can cause issues is that which only erupts partially in the mouth.
 The main risk that this may pose is the potential for infection between the overhanging gum tissue and the tooth itself.

 Wisdom teeth can be a valuable asset if they grow vertically and are aligned properly.
 However, these teeth have been known to grow diagonally and horizontally, thus causing problems.
-This uneven growth can cause a myriad of issues including infection of surrounding tissues and damage to the adjacent second molars.
+This uneven growth can cause a myriad of issues, including infection of surrounding tissues and damage to the adjacent second molars.

 Definition of impacted wisdom teeth

-Impaction of a tooth occurs when there is insufficient space in the dental arch for proper eruption, and its growth is affected, by gum, bone or another tooth.
+Impaction of a tooth occurs when there is insufficient space in the dental arch for proper eruption, and its growth is affected, by gum, bone, or another tooth.
 This results in the tooth remaining fully submerged within the gum and bone.
-The type of impaction present depends on the angle at which the tooth lies in bone.
+The type of impaction present depends on the angle at which the tooth lies in the bone.